johnhewi/ezinnit/README.md

 * downloads and installs [dokku-letsencrypt](https://github.com/dokku/dokku-letsencrypt) on server
 * enables encryption for app on server with TLS certificate from [letsencrypt](https://letsencrypt.org/) on server
 * adds a chron job on server to automatically renew TLS certificates
-* for django, flask and fastApi, creates and runs an ezrun script to run locally in dubug mode
+* for django, flask and fastApi, creates and runs a script: `ezrun` to find an open port and run locally in development environment

-to run django, flask or fastApi ezinnit template apps locally in development mode:
+to find an open port and run django, flask or fastApi ezinnit template apps locally in development environment:
 ```bash
 bash ezrun
 ```